opensearch-project/project-website/_posts/2026-01-26-introduce-context-management.md

 As AI agents become more sophisticated and handle longer conversations with multiple tool interactions, managing context efficiently becomes critical.
 Today, we're excited to introduce **Context Management** in OpenSearch 3.5 – a new feature that enables intelligent context optimization for your AI agents.

-## The Challenge: Context Window Overflow
+## The challenge: Context window overflow

 Modern AI agents face a fundamental challenge: **context window limitations**.
 As agents engage in lengthy conversations, use multiple tools, and accumulate interaction history, they quickly approach token limits that can cause: